LLNL/ppo_and_friends/README.md

 a few minutes.

 ### Ant
-2 processors and 2 environments per processor learns a excellent policy within 10 minutes of training.
+4 processors and 1 environment per processor learns a a great policy within 10 minutes of training.
+In order to solve the environment, you need to reach an average score >= 6000 over 100 test runs.
+To accomplish this, I trained for ~1.5 hours.

 ### Walker2d
 Both Walker2d and Hopper are oddly sensitive to the trajectory lengths.